moonesh/GettingStartedwithFraudDetection/README.md

 				volumes:
 				  - /var/run/docker.sock:/var/run/docker.sock

-iii.
-Go to folder kafka-docker and run docker-compose up -d  (This will run Zookeeper, Kafka @ 9092  with the topic "creditTransaction" alreday created) iv.
-Now run the Streaming Job which will listen to Kafka Topic : FraudDetection/src/main/scala/com/datamantra/spark/jobs/RealTimeFraudDetection/DstreamFraudDetection.scala
+     - Go to folder kafka-docker and run docker-compose up -d  (This will run Zookeeper, Kafka @ 9092  with the topic "creditTransaction" alreday created)
+     - Now run the Streaming Job which will listen to Kafka Topic : FraudDetection/src/main/scala/com/datamantra/spark/jobs/RealTimeFraudDetection/DstreamFraudDetection.scala
-	  v.
-Note: This will not get any messages yet since the Kafaka Topic is empty.Next we will populate the topic with data.
+     - Note: This will not get any messages yet since the Kafaka Topic is empty.Next we will populate the topic with data.

  5. Move to Project > CreditcardProducer
-    a.
-Run with Configurtaion: CreditcardProducer/src/main/scala/com/datamantra/producer/TrasactionProducer.scala : src/main/resources/application-local.conf (in Program Arguments)
+    - Run with Configurtaion: CreditcardProducer/src/main/scala/com/datamantra/producer/TrasactionProducer.scala : src/main/resources/application-local.conf (in Program Arguments)

  6 This above step starts pushing transaction data into kafaka from where the DstreamFraudDetection Job will start consuming messages and work with generated Models and push data back to Cassandra after predictions.